 Not all buttons perform actions.
 Sometimes they’re used to change states on an app.
 These are known as toggle buttons.
-They save space by presenting two or more options in a single control.
-States change instantly at the press of a button.
-But problems arise if you don’t design them correctly.
+They present two or more options in a single control and allow users to change states instantly.
+Problems identifying the active state can arise if you don’t design them correctly.

 Inverted Vs. Direct Color Scheme

 The challenge with toggle buttons is making the current state obvious.
 Users often have trouble identifying the active state when the visual cue isn’t clear.
 This confusion causes them to select the wrong option and activate an unintended state.